noahgrant/resourcerer/README.md

 ## Caching Resources with ModelCache

 `resourcerer` handles resource storage and caching, so that when multiple components request the same resource with the same parameters or the same body, they receive the same model in response.
 If multiple components request a resource still in-flight, only a single request is made, and each component awaits the return of the same resource.
-Fetched resources are stored by `withResources` in the `ModelCache`.
+Fetched resources are stored in the `ModelCache`.
 Under most circumstances, you won’t need to interact with directly; but it’s still worth knowing a little bit about what it does.

-The `ModelCache` is a simple module that contains a couple of Maps&mdash;one that is the actual cache `{cacheKey<string>: model<Backbone.Model|Backbone.Collection>}`, and one that is a component manifest, keeping track of all component instances that are using a given resource (unique by cache key).
+The `ModelCache` is a simple module that contains a couple of Maps&mdash;one that is the actual cache `{cacheKey<string>: model<Model|Collection>}`, and one that is a component manifest, keeping track of all component instances that are using a given resource (unique by cache key).
 When a component unmounts, `resourcerer` will unregister the component instance from the component manifest; if a resource no longer has any component instances attached, it gets scheduled for cache removal.
-The timeout period for cache removal is two minutes by default, to allow navigating back and forth between pages without requiring a refetch of all resources.
+The timeout period for cache removal is two minutes by default (but can be changed, see [Configuring resourcerer](#configuring-resourcerer)), to allow navigating back and forth between pages without requiring a refetch of all resources.
 After the timeout, if no other new component instances have requested the resource, it’s removed from the `ModelCache`.
-Any further requests for that resource then go through the network.
+Any further requests for that resource then go back through the network.

 Again, it’s unlikely that you’ll use `ModelCache` directly while using `resourcerer`, but it’s helpful to know a bit about what’s going on behind-the-scenes.